How To Paint Glass and Metal

 In this tutorial company co-founder, Rosanne will paint and distress some mason jars to show how to prepare smooth surfaces like glass and metal to improve adhesion.

 The reason it can be difficult for paint to adhere to smooth surfaces is because they are very non-porous and there is no texture for the paint to grip onto.
 Follow these quick tips to make sure your paint will last for years to come!

 Use a gentle, natural soap and warm water to clean your surface and remove any contaminants or oil that might prevent the paint from adhering.
 After you’ve washed your entire surface, it’s a good idea to use a new cloth to wipe everything down with plain water to remove any last residue.

-We recommend choosing our All-in-One Decor Paint for tricky surfaces like glass and metal as it has even better adhesive qualities than our chalk-based paint.
 Remember that two thin coats of paint are always better than one!
 If you paint thick coats, they will take much longer to cure and they won’t adhere as well to your surface, so start with one thin coat all over your surface.

-For most colors you’ll find that just one coat is sufficient, but if you’d like to add a second coat you can do so after letting the first coat dry for about 1-2 hours.
+For most colors you’ll find that just one coat is sufficient.
+But, if you’d like to add a second coat you can do so after letting the first coat dry for about 1-2 hours.

 If you like the ‘shabby chic’ distressed look you can use 120 grit sandpaper to distress the raised areas on your piece.
 Make sure you let the paint dry for several hours before starting this process!
 Overnight is best.
 Gently rub any corners or accent areas that would naturally get more wear and tear with your sanding block until you’re happy with the look.
 Use a clean, dry cloth to wipe away any dust this creates.

 Did you enjoy our video tutorial?
 Make sure to Subscribe to our YouTube channel to get access to all our videos!